Density of ABS Material | The Complete Guide

 In terms of density, ABS is typically heavier than PLA, with a density range of 1.05-1.08 g/cm3 compared to PLA’s density range of 1.24 g/cm3.

 However, It is worth mentioning that the density of ABS and PLA may vary based on the particular variety of the material and the manufacturer.
-Furthermore, the density of these materials can be changed by using fillers or reinforcements, which can either raise or lower the overall density.

 Ultimately, the choice between ABS and PLA will depend on the application’s specific requirements, including the desired strength, stiffness, and heat resistance.